Friday, July 24, 2015

 A second possibly smart action (and I've been dying to say this for a while to Solaris folks) is to buy The Book of PF -- recently updated to cover new features such as the traffic shaping system.

 And finally, if you're based in North America (or if your boss is willing to fly you to Ottawa in June anyway), there's a BSDCan tutorial session you probably want to take a closer look at, featuring yours truly.
 Similar sessions elsewhere may be announced later, watch the Upcoming talks section on the upper right.
 If you're thinking of going to Ottawa or my other sessions, you may want to take a peek at my notes on tutorials originally for two earlier BSDCan sessions.
+(Note for latecomers, those events are in the past, but future, similar sessions will be announced at the conference websites in due course)

 Update 2015-04-15: Several commenters and correspondents have asked two related questions: "Will Oracle contribute code and patches back?" and "Will Oracle donate to OpenBSD?".
 The answer to the first question is that it looks like they've already started.
 Which is of course nice.
 Bugfixes and well implemented feature enhancements are welcome, as long as they come under an acceptable license.
 The answer to the second question is, we don't know yet.
 It probably won't hurt if the Oracle developers themselves as well as Solaris users start pointing the powers that be at Oracle in the direction of the OpenBSD project's Donations page, which outlines several useful approaches to help financing the project.